Fox-Rafa/greenscreen/README.md

-# And this is the outpur image
+# And this is the output image
 ![Alt text](output.jpg?raw=true "Title")